hitblast/Alter/README.md

 I wanted to take the good parts of both apps and make my own, personal solution with a fully open-sourced near-native development experience.

+## Contributing

+If you're a Flutter, Swift or a general macOS enthusiast who also works with apps and would like to contribute to this project, consider reading the [development guide]() preincluded with Alter.
+Any new ideas, changes, bug fixes are always welcome.

 ## License